atari-researchlab/cicerone-airlink/docs/user-guide/assembly.md

 * Check that the battery cable passes through the rectangular cutout on the left side of the PCB.
 * Check that the antenna cable passes through the space where the RTC is placed.

-!!! bug
-    Fix numeration to 9.

 ![Assembly Diagram 3 - Placing the PCB in the enclosure][assembly3]

 Step 10: Assemble the two cables from the AC-DC Converter (charger) and the two cables from the switch into a 4-pin female header connector, as shown.

-!!! bug
-    Missing image with the connector under the lipo-rider
+![Connector for the dc power and switch under the lipo-rider][connector]

 Step 11: Place the standoff screw (bottom-left image) and 3 screws into the remaining holes to fix the PCB to the casing.

-!!! bug
-    Fix numeration to 11, 12 y 13.

 ![Assembly Diagram 4 - Fixing the PCB to the enclosure][assembly4]